PROJECT DESCRIPTION:

 Physical monitoring of the performance of the project occurs annually throughout the 50-year period of federal participation.
 This plan provides coastal storm damage reduction throughout the project reach and maintains the existing recreational beach.
 A comprehensive mitigation monitoring and reporting plan is incorporated into the authorized project.

 The Final Integrated Feasibility Study and EIS/EIR and Chief of Engineers' Report for the Encinitas-Solana Beach Coastal Storm Damage Reduction Project, San Diego County, California, was signed April 26, 2016.
 The Record of Decision was signed June 22, 2017.
 The project was authorized for construction in the Water Infrastructure Improvements for the Nation Act of 2016.
-The authorized name is San Diego County, CA (formerly known and referred to as Encinitas and Solana Beaches, CA).
+The authorized name is San Diego County, CA (formerly known and referred to as Encinitas and Solana Beach, CA).

 Initial Construction Phase

-The project’s initial construction phase began in December 2023 and was completed in March 2024.
-Two years of post-construction monitoring is in progress and includes the following:
+The project’s initial construction phase began in December 2023 and was completed in May 2024.

 Pre-project monitoring reports have been finalized and are located in the final document section.